moneykit/yodlee-api-client/docs/UserApi.md

 Saml Login

-The SAML login service is used to authenticate system users with a SAML response.<br>A new user will be created with the input provided if that user isn't already in the system.<br>For existing users, the system will make updates based on changes or new information.<br>When authentication is successful, a user session token is returned.<br><b>Note:</b> The content type has to be passed as application/x-www-form-urlencoded. <br>issuer, source and samlResponse should be passed as body parameters.<br>
+The SAML login service is used to authenticate system users with a SAML response.<br>A new user will be created with the input provided if that user isn't already in the system.<br>For existing users, the system will make updates based on changes or new information.<br>When authentication is successful, a user session token is returned.<br><br><b>Note:</b> <li>The content type has to be passed as application/x-www-form-urlencoded. <li>issuer, source and samlResponse should be passed as body parameters.</li>

 ### Example
 ```python